benmvachon/bellevue/README.md

-# Welcome to Bellevue
+# Welcome to the neighborhood

-Bellevue is a recipe sharing platform inspired by games like Animal Crossing and Neopets but prioritizing the end user's over-all health and happiness by encouraging local friendship and community and offline experiences.
+This is a cozy-core social-network forum web application that's a mix between reddit, twitter, myspace, and neopets built for prioritizing the end user's over-all health and happiness by encouraging local friendship and community and offline experiences.

 ```
        ,